input-output-hk/iohk-ops/docs/Daedalus-Installer-Update-Procedure.md

 ## 3. (Optional) Sign installer files with GPG

-The GPG key set up is yet to be finalised in [DEVOPS-710][].
 This step requires a signing key available on the deployer host.

-    io -c NETWORK.yaml update-proposal sign-installers -u signing.authority@iohk.io [DATE]
+    io -c NETWORK.yaml update-proposal sign-installers [-u signing.authority@iohk.io] DATE

+Without any key ID specified (`-u` option), it will sign with the default key in the default GPG keyring.
+If the signing key is protected with a passphrase, you will be prompted to enter it.

 This will place detached signatures in `.asc` files within the work dir.
 These will be uploaded to S3 at the same time as the installer